qchen2017/BloodVesselVisualization/README.md

- - [FIXED] After closing images, old images would still appear in the slideshow and cause the slides to be out of order
+- fixed the order of images on slideshow. it is in the order of the images opened

- - [FIXED] Slideshow's slidebar maximum value was off by one
+- added lineedit box to show which image it's on (mainwindow.ui and slideshow.ui)